A young man and woman sitting at a laptop having a discussion with their tutor

 The information pack you receive from us may include the contact details of language assistants who were posted to your region last year.
 They may be able to give you advice about accommodation.

-It may also be helpful to ask your school if they can help or find someone who can let you stay with them temporarily.
+It may also be helpful to ask your host institution if they can help or find someone who can let you stay with them temporarily.
 Staff and student notice boards, local newspapers and tourist offices are potential sources of information on accommodation.
-Your school may also be able to give you contact details of former assistants who may be able to offer advice.
+Your host institution may also be able to give you contact details of former assistants who may be able to offer advice.

 When searching for accommodation, do not go on viewings alone or advertise your phone number in public places.